GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

 Notes about the architecture:

-*   The broker's server application is implemented in Python and is deployed with Kubernetes on [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+*   The broker's server application is implemented in Java and is deployed with Kubernetes on [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
     The broker's Kubernetes spec automatically deploys an internal load balancer to balance traffic across the broker server pods.
 *   Interactions between clients and the broker is done with gRPC and protocol buffers.